xieyuheng/loss/README.md

 > Loss, is that sensation you feel
-> at the end of a long relationship,
+> at the end of a long relationship.
-> is a measure of how badly we did.
+> It is a measure of how badly we did.
 > -- Ashi Krishnan

 # learners